NEW YEAR - EXPANDED PROGRAM!

 School Horse Rider Schooling Show Award

-“School Horse” is defined as a horse that gives lessons; horse may be half-leased by a rider, but may not be owned or full-leased (we will use the honor system).
-Horse will be declared as a School Horse on the show entry form.
+A “School Horse” is defined as a horse that gives lessons; horse may be no more than half-leased by a rider, but may not be owned or full-leased (we will use the honor system).

-Riders are required to ride in 2 shows, 3 tests (no requirement for highest test of the level)
+Riders are required to ride in 2 shows (registered or hosted) and have scores from 2 tests.
+There no requirement for highest test of the level.

-Riders are required to have 8 volunteer hours for each award.
-Volunteer hours may be accrued by family members and there are Transfer Hours available for riders with hardships.
+Riders are required to have 8 Volunteer Hours for each award.
+Volunteer Hours may be accrued by family members, transferred to riders from friends/family, and there are Transfer Hours available from the LVDA Board for riders with hardships.

-New in 2024: 2 Volunteer Hours may be "bought out."
-The buy-out is a donation to LVDA's Gives Back program and will be donated to a Lehigh Valley based 501(c)(3).
+2 Volunteer Hours may be "bought out."
+The buy-out is a donation to LVDA's Gives Back program and proceeds go to the Bucks County Horse Park.

 Champion/Reserve and placing to tenth place for each of these levels: